 Jennifer Tara Takahashi grew up near the ocean, camping across California and dreaming under chirimoya trees in her grandmother’s wild back yard.
 This connection with nature is an important part of who she is as a teacher, artist and woman.
 She is an artist without the ability to commit to one material, since she enjoys the thrill of learning new techniques.
 Jennifer explores mixed media, watercolor, fiber arts, silk painting as well as creating crochet ocean meditation stones, fine silver jewelry and once-was-a-sweater plush animals.
 She creates art to convey serenity, love and to remind others of the joy and healing that connecting with nature can bring.
 With this in mind, Jennifer opened The Grateful Dandelion Atelier, a children’s studio in Pacific Beach, California, which offers classes in yoga, mindfulness, storytelling and the arts.
 She looks forward to sharing the hand work, creativity and relaxation that her aunts, mother and grandmother passed on to her when they taught her the many crafts she enjoys.
 When she is not creating, you might find Jennifer dancing, reading, drinking tea, traveling or relaxing in the beach in Baja.

 Full-length poetry collection, Conversations with Gravel by Sarah Thursday.
 110-pages, perfect bound, with cover and interior art by Jennifer Takahashi.
-Available soon through Sadie Girl Press Bookstore and MADE by Millworks in Long Beach.
+Available through Sadie Girl Press Bookstore.

 “In Conversations with Gravel, Sarah Thursday dissects love affairs gone wrong with surgical precision.
 These remarkable poems spare no one.
 Thursday and her lovers each bear the responsibility and the sorrow.
 How to win while losing at love?
 With exquisite imagery and unflinching honesty, these poems show us how.” —Alexis Rhone Fancher, poetry editor, Cultural Weekly